 If you do find this useful, or if you feel we should add or change something, please tell us by emailing international@northampton.ac.uk.

-• These are the things that parents of international students worry most about, so make sure you talk to your son or daughter about them before they leave to start their course.
-Helping your son or daughter with a few key life skills like budgeting, a few simple recipes, doing the laundry and being fair about the cleaning will make life much easier for them.
+• These are the things that parents of international students worry most about, so make sure you talk to your child or student about them before they leave to start their course.
+Helping your child or student with a few key life skills like budgeting, a few simple recipes, doing the laundry and being fair about the cleaning will make life much easier for them.

-Most of the information and advice in the articles and resources listed below is aimed at the students, rather than their parents, but suggesting to your son or daughter that they take a look will help them prepare themselves for the big changes ahead.
+Most of the information and advice in the articles and resources listed below is aimed at the students, rather than their parents, but suggesting to your child or student that they take a look will help them prepare themselves for the big changes ahead.

 • Supporting our students is central to everything we do.
 We understand that living away from home as an international student can seem daunting and that it takes some extra adjustment and care.
-At UON our support for students was officially classified as ‘outstanding’ when the UK government assessed our provision, so our Student Information Desk, located on the ground floor of the Learning Hub, should be the first port of call if your child has a question or a problem.
+At UON we take pride in our support for students.
+Our Student Information Desk, located on the ground floor of the Learning Hub, should be the first port of call if your child or student has a question or a problem.
 Our helpful staff will attempt to resolve problems immediately, if possible, or make appointments with the right team to provide the necessary help and advice.

 Student Support Services